-Deriving a sufficient condition and thus fully characterizing an optimal assignment is significantly more involved.
-We show that there are two regions to an optimal assignment.
-The first region satisfies complete mixing.
-Complete mixing means the expected output loss, $x_1 x_2 z$, is identical for all triplets.
-We start with the observation that complete mixing is optimal whenever it is feasible.
-Equalizing expected output loss $x_1 x_2 z$ across triplets is optimal as average expected losses (a geometric mean) attain their lower bound if and only if output losses are equal across all triplets following the inequality of arithmetic and geometric means.
-Complete mixing implies that firms with identical projects may hire different worker pairings with the same implied team quality.
-Low value projects that are completely mixed are, necessarily due to product countermonotonicity, assigned low quality teams.
+We show there are two regions to an optimal assignment.
+The first region is the mixed set.
+Mixing means that the output loss, $z\prod x_{i}$, is identical for all teams.
+We start with the observation that mixing is optimal whenever it is feasible.
+Equalizing output loss $z\prod x_{i}$ across teams is optimal as average expected losses attain their lower bound if and only if output losses are equal across all teams following Jensen's inequality.
+Mixing implies that firms with identical projects may hire different teams of workers which have the same overall quality.

-Complete mixing does not fully describe the equilibrium assignment because it is not feasible everywhere.
-Equilibrium instead features the maximal completely mixed set combined with the second region of the pairwise countermonotonic extrema.
-To develop intuition for the optimality of pairwise countermonotonic sets, we note that at the extreme of the completely mixed set, the lowest value project is matched with identical low-skill workers.
-Extending this logic to lower valued projects, projects which cannot be completely mixed, we find that these are sorted with identically low-skill workers.
-In the limit, two workers who never know how to solve a problem work on a project which has no value.
+Mixing, however, does not fully describe equilibrium assignment as it is not feasible everywhere.
+We show that optimal sorting features the maximal mixed set combined with countermonotonic regions.
+To develop intuition for the optimality of countermonotonic sets, we note that at the boundary of the mixed set, the lowest value project is sorted with identical low-skill workers (high $x_i$).
+Similarly, a project which has zero value employs workers who do not know how to solve a problem ($x_i=1$).
+Applying this reasoning to other low value projects outside the mixed set, these projects are countermonotonically sorted with low-skill workers.

-To establish equilibrium properties for worker wages and firm values we characterize the dual problem.
-We show that multipliers on the constraints for the planning problem are equilibrium wages and firm values.
-Then we show that the derivative of the wage schedule is equal to the marginal worker product, or $- x_2 z$.
-The increase in output obtained by replacing a worker with a slightly more skilled worker, keeping their coworker and their firm unchanged, has to equal the increase in wages necessary to hire the higher-skill worker.
-Since more skilled workers work with a coworker and firm that has greater expected output losses by product countermonotonicity, the marginal worker product is increasing, implying a convex wage schedule.
+In order to establish equilibrium properties of worker wages and firm values we characterize the dual problem.
+We show that the derivative of the wage schedule is equal to the marginal worker product, or $-z\prod\limits _{j\neq i}x_{j}$.
+The increase in output obtained by replacing a worker with a slightly more skilled worker, keeping their coworkers and their firm unchanged, has to equal the increase in wages necessary to hire the higher-skill worker.
+More skilled workers work with coworkers and a firm that has greater expected output losses, implying a convex wage schedule.